 Over at this blog they ask the question, “What about all the water we’re going to need to supply hydrogen fuel?”
 This sounds like a perfectly good question.
 Then they go on to quote Carey W. King and Michael E. Webber from the University of Texas in Austin who give out dire predictions.

-Leaving out this first sentence is misleading the reader because this is actually an argument against electric cars and plug-in electric vehicles saying that power plants will need much more water in the future when producing electricity for these types of vehicles.
-The question about how much water will be needed to support hydrogen cars in the future is a good one and too long of a discussion to post here at the moment.
+Leaving out this first sentence is misleading the reader because this is actually an argument against electric autos and plug-in electric vehicles saying that power plants will need much more water in the future when producing electricity for these types of vehicles.
+The question about how much water will be needed to support hydrogen autos in the future is a good one and too long of a discussion to post here at the moment.